-Visiting Asia with children is getting more and more popular and for good reasons, as the Asian, and of course also the Lao mentality, is very child friendly.
-If traveling with children in Asia, you will experience numerous times that local staff will help out watching your kids or giving them attention while you try to get some food or have troubles getting around.
-Indeed the Asian and Lao culture seems to be very child-friendly when it comes to traveling.
+Visiting Asia with children is getting more and more popular and for good reason, as the Asian, and of course also the Lao mentality, is very child friendly.
+If traveling with children in Asia, you will experience that local staff will help you out constantly on your travels.
+The Lao culture is very child-friendly when it comes to traveling.

-Also traveling with Family and kids in Laos may build a great number of intercultural bridges, as your kids will eventually get into verbal or non-verbal communication and playing with other children, which again, for the parents will open doors to experience the local Lao life and culture, unspoiled and very direct…
+Traveling with Family and kids in Laos may build a great intercultural bridge, as your kids will eventually get into verbal or non-verbal communication and playing with other children, which again, for the parents will open doors to experience the local Lao life and culture, unspoiled, friendly and unforgettable…

 1. First overseas trip with your children